spatie/laravel-medialibrary/UPGRADING.md

 - the `rawUrlEncodeFilename` method on `BaseUrlGenerator` has been removed.
 Remove all calls in your own code to this method.
 - `getConversionFile` on `Conversion` now accepts a `Media` instance instead of a `string`.
 In normal circumstance you wouldn't have used this function directly.
 - the `Spatie\MediaLibrary\MediaCollection\MediaCollection` has been moved to `Spatie\Medialibrary\HasMedia\MediaCollection`.
 Be sure to change this in every model where you registered media collections
+- the `Spatie\MediaLibrary\File` class has been moved to `Spatie\Medialibrary\HasMedia\File`.
+Update all usage your might have in `registerMediaCollections` on your models
+- the `Spatie\MediaLibrary\Helpers` namespace has been changed to `Spatie\Medialibrary\Support`.
+Normally, you wouldn't have used this classes directly

 ## 7.3.0